Lost in You (Rod Stewart song): Music video

-Critical rception
+Critical reception

 Upon its release, Billboard described the song as a "straight-ahead rock item", adding "[Stewart] sounds as good as ever on a strong song with equally powerful production."
 Cash Box noted the "very nice chorus hook" and "very nice string parts in the chorus".
 They added that Stewart provided his "usual consistent performance, with a voice that was born to rock".
 Music & Media considered the song an "excellent rocker" with "a boiling production".
 Richard Lowe of Smash Hits described "Lost in You" as a "terrific rock record that sounds a teensy weensy bit U2-ish".